 An estimated 1 in 20 teens has a substance abuse disorder, but research indicates that early interventions can achieve positive outcomes.
 The AOA partnered with the Coalition of Health Care Providers on Adolescent Substance Abuse to create a two-part online CME course on teen prescription drug abuse.

 Download the Prognosis SOMA: Antibiotics custom medical app for a game-based look at antibiotic stewardship.
 The AOA developed the app, which is available for Apple or Android devices, with the CDC and A. T. Still University.
 DOs who complete all six case studies in the app can earn up to 1.5 Category 1-B CME credits (0.25 credits per case).

 In partnership with the AOA, the American Osteopathic Foundation, and the MDA, the osteopathic medical profession has a unique opportunity to deliver osteopathic care to the patients at these camps and to give back to surrounding communities.
-The MDA needs medical students, residents, and physicians to serve as medical staff or volunteer counselors during the one-week camps held across the country between May and August.
+The MDA needs medical students, resident physicians, and physicians to serve as medical staff or volunteer counselors during the one-week camps held across the country between May and August.